-Without considering the headaches and insomnia that university gave me in this exams session, due to the overwork I did, I’m here to tell you about one of our 4 projects of this semester that we successfully delivered, the Intelligent systems and Robotics laboratory’s one.
-Me and my group have chosen this course and put it in our study plan because seemed something we could have fun with.
-In the project we basically learnt python 3 and it’s OOP paradigm, V-REP and other robotic simulation tool and we also made a little written exam on Prolog: a very particular language that I hate from the deep of my heart.
-So when the time of chosing a project arrived, I tried to join my knowledge of arduino with all the things we did in the course in order to build something to deliver that could follow the project’s requirements of the course.
+Without considering the headaches and insomnia that the university gave me in this exams session, due to the overwork I did, I'm here to tell you about one of our 4 projects of this semester that we successfully delivered, the Intelligent systems and Robotics laboratory's one.
+I and my group have chosen this course and put it in our study plan because seemed something we could have fun with.
+In the project, we basically learned python 3 and its OOP paradigm, V-REP, and other robotic simulation tool and we also made a little written exam on Prolog: a very particular language that I hate from the deep of my heart.
+So when the time of choosing a project arrived, I tried to join my knowledge of Arduino with all the things we did in the course in order to build something to deliver that could follow the project's requirements of the course.

 You can find all the developed code in my repo.

 Where everything started